Niels Hoegh Bronnum: Life as Secretary General

 To a large extent, Brønnum abandoned his medical career in Nigeria.
-In the one of the Executive Committee Agendas of the mission, he was listed along with Walter Miller and Andrew Stirrett as missionaries who "deserted medicine for evangelistic, administrative, and language work."
+In one of the Executive Committee Agendas of the mission, he was listed along with Walter Miller and Andrew Stirrett as missionaries who "deserted medicine for evangelistic, administrative, and language work."
 After the death of Dr. Uhrenholt in 1919, the church went over 20 years without a permanent physician.
 As the Lutheran church in Yola expanded, Brønnum was involved in more clerical matters, like the ordination of the first five Numan pastors in 1948.
 From the period of 1951–1960, three new Bible schools were founded and the Church acquired a share in the Theological College of Northern Nigeria in Bukuru.

-Brønnum was consulted for virtually all administrative pertaining to the SUM, from dispatching new missionaries to the field to facilitating communication between British Executives and the Danish Council, which he was on.
+Brønnum was consulted for virtually all administration pertaining to the SUM, from dispatching new missionaries to the field to facilitating communication between British Executives and the Danish Council, which he was on.
 Executives often sent letters seeking Brønnum's approval for a course of action or for his notes on an event.
-Between 1952–1953, one executive wrote "Following on the comment from the Field Commitee about getting touch with Denmark it was agreed that I should send a copy to Brønnum and ask for comments from the Danish House Council on these suggestions" and another wrote, "Bristow has sent me the conditions that he attaches to our sending Karl Lundager to Gindiri...I told I told you that I have Brønnum's approval."
+Between 1952 and 1953, one executive wrote "Following on the comment from the Field Committee about getting in touch with Denmark it was agreed that I should send a copy to Brønnum and ask for comments from the Danish House Council on these suggestions" and another wrote, "Bristow has sent me the conditions that he attaches to our sending Karl Lundager to Gindiri...I told I told you that I have Brønnum's approval."